 Our curriculum is flexible, relevant and engages students' interest.
 We use our approach to teaching and learning to promote safeguarding, including through teaching students how to stay safe, how to keep themselves from harm and how to take responsibility for their own and others' safety.
 Personal, social, and health education plays a crucial part in teaching children and young people to recognise dangers and harmful situations as well as increasing their awareness of preventative actions they can take to keep themselves safe, including online and e-safety.
 This is linked to our RPS Policy.
 As part of the schools programme for teaching RSE and health education, staff will be vigilant to respond to the children's questions and comments.
 RSE will cover all guidelines as laid down in RSE guidance (mandatory from 2020).
 We recognise that our senior leadership team need to ensure teachers incorporate elements of safeguarding into assemblies, lesson plans and schemes of work, so that safeguarding is seen as part of wider teaching and learning.
 Safeguarding is also as much about students' emotional and mental wellbeing as it is about their physical well-being.
 We create a culture of care where students are tolerant and respectful of each other and accept individual differences.
 There is a strong approach to developing social and emotional skills in our school so that as children mature they are able to reflect on their own and other's rights and responsibilities.
+A child who may be lesbian, gay, bisexual or transexual (LGBT) may be targeted by other children but this is not an inherent risk factor to harm.
+Staff should follow the same protocols they would follow for any member of the school community and ensure they are listened to.
 Children and young people have confidence in our school and trust the adults who work with them.
 Staff are approachable and helpful.
 Children feel secure and well protected, which is reflected in their positive attitudes to school.

 As a school we are aware that children are using the internet more and therefore need safeguarding from harmful and inappropriate online material.
 Filters have been placed on the school network and monitoring systems are in place.
+Children will receive information on the appropriate use of using technology including the 4C's.
+Further details can be found in the schools acceptable use and E safety policies.